 What is new in Windows 11?

-There’s a new look in the shape of a tweaked user interface over what is still very similar to Windows 10 (don’t stress, you will not be lost or confused!) and a more compacted & centred taskbar & start menu.
+There’s a new look in the shape of a tweaked user interface over what is still very similar to Windows 10 (don’t stress, you will not be lost or confused!) and a more compacted & centred taskbar & start menu (which can be left-aligned if you want).
 There are some icon tweaks, and overall a bit of a glassy-look theme.
 There is some enhanced window organisation controls to help snap windows neatly in a number of orientations, and a reintroduction of widgets.

 Will Evatech PCs have Windows 11?